catapulta-sh/catapulta-hardhat-template/README.md

 4. Setup your `CATAPULTA_API_KEY` into your .env from, generate one for free at [Catapulta dashboard](https://catapulta.sh)

+ 5. Run the command `hardhat init` to initialize hardhat before deployment.
-5. Deploy the contract into Sepolia testnet with Catapulta
+ 6. Deploy the contract into Sepolia testnet with Catapulta

 ```
 catapulta deploy --network sepolia